E(n)-equivariant Graph Neural Cellular Automata: Experiments

 \subsection{Graph autoencoding with Cellular Automata}

 In this section, we show how \models can be deployed as performant Graph AutoEncoders (GAEs) \citep{kipf2016variational}, despite their single-layered architecture and recurrent computation.
-In graph autoencoding one has available a set of (possibly featureless) graphs $\{ \gG_n \}$ and one wants to learn node representations that can be used to reconstruct the underlying ground-truth adjacency matrices \citep{satorras2021egnn, liu2019graph}.
+In graph autoencoding one has available a set of (possibly featureless) graphs $\{ \gG_n \}$ and wants to learn node representations that can be used to reconstruct the underlying ground-truth adjacency matrices \citep{satorras2021egnn, liu2019graph}.
+Specifically, we will deal with graph autoencoding in Euclidean space, i.e. two nodes will be connected if their distance is below or equal to a given threshold $\hat{t}$, which can be fine-tuned on the validation set after training.
 For this task, we report more details and additional results in \autoref{appendix:autoencoding}.